Health Care Informatics M.S.

 Prerequisite: Graduate standing.
 Project management processes and knowledge areas as sanctioned by the International Project Management Institute (PMI).
 Successful completion of the course will earn 23 contact hours/professional development units (PDUs) issued by PMI.

 (Same as BIA 6905.)
+Prerequisites: BIA 6000 and MBAI 6835 or BIA 2610 and BIA 3620.
 An applied approach to the understanding, development, and application of prescriptive and data analytic tools to model and analyze business data.
 A hands-on focus utilized with both commonly-used spreadsheet software and specialized business intelligence software for the student to develop skills for self-service business analytics.

 One course from: